-Although the child care program may not have a Head Start program, we are including some additional braiding and blending scenarios that include a Head Start classroom.
+Although Northern Rivers does not have a Head Start Program, we are including some additional braiding and blending scenarios that include a Head Start classroom.

-Scenario 5: Head Start Program With Preschool Special Education Itinerant Services
+Scenario 5: Head Start Program with Preschool Special Education Itinerant Services

-Funds can be braided when there is a Head Start classroom in which some of the children receive Preschool Special Education Itinerant Services (SEIS) and related services (such as occupational, physical and speech therapy, psychology services, and social work).
+Funds can be braided when there is a Head Start classroom in which some of the children receive Preschool Special Education Itinerant Services (occupational, physical and speech therapy, psychology services, and social work.

-Step 1: Front Door: Identify the eligibility requirements across your funding sources and determine the full range of populations your organization can serve.
-In this scenario, there are 16 4-year-olds enrolled in the Head Start classroom, all meeting the Head Start eligibility requirements:
+Step 1: Front Door identify the eligibility requirements across your funding sources and determine the full range of populations your organization can serve.
+In this scenario, there are 16 four-year-olds enrolled in the Head Start classroom all meeting the Head Start eligibility requirements:

-Program Classroom Demographics Funding Source Fiscal Model Head Start 16 Children Federal Braid Preschool Special Education 3 Children State and County

-\Of the 16 children enrolled in the Head Start program, 3 also are eligible for Preschool Special Education Itinerant Services and/or related services.
+Program Classroom Demographics Funding Source Fiscal Model Head Start 16 Children A. Federal Braid Preschool Special Education 3 Children B. State & County braiu Of the 16 children enrolled in the Head Start Program, 3 also are eligible for Preschool Special Itinerant Services.